-25 Q. How does this Commission's fuel cost reporting
+24 25 Q. How does this Commission's fuel cost reporting

-recuirements affect the confidentiality of the proprietary transportation cost information?
+requirements affect the confidentiality of the proprietary transportation cost information?

-The Commission must be very careful in its requirements for public disclosure of various segments of fuel cost information in order to protect the proprietary A requirement transportation cost information. publicly report any one segment of costs could enable competitors and transportation customers to calculate the information sought to be protected.
+The Commission must be very careful in its requirements for public disclosure of various segments of fuel cost information in order to protect the proprietary transportation cost information.
+A requirement to publicly report any one segment of costs could enable competitors and transportation customers to calculate the information sought to be protected.

-Please illustrate how confidential information could be derived if the Commission's reporting requirements changed?
+Please illustrate how confidential information could be derived if the Commission's reporting requirements are changed?